How to Fix ‘Unidentified Network’ Issue with Ethernet?

 netsh int ip reset

-Resetting TCP
+Resetting TCP/IP

-3. Exit the command prompt.
+3. Exit the command prompt and restart your system.

 Disabling Antivirus

-Turn off Windows Firewall Temporarily
+5. Disable Windows Firewall Temporarily

 Turning Off Windows Firewall

-Update Network Adapter Driver
+6. Update Network Adapter Driver

-1. Press Windows Key + X and select Device Manager.
+1. Press Windows Key + X and open Device Manager.

-2. Expand the Network adapters list.
+2. Expand the Network adapters section.

-4. Click ‘Search automatically for updated driver software.
+4. Click ‘Search automatically for updated driver software‘.

 Updating Network Driver

-2. Expand the Network adapters list.
+2. Locate and expand the Network adapters section.

-3. Right-click on your network adapter and select ‘Uninstall device’.
+3. Right-click on your network adapter and choose ‘Uninstall device‘.

 Uninstalling Network Driver

-5. Check if it fixes the issue.
+5. Check if the network issue is resolved.

 ABOUT THE AUTHOR